World Language Education Program (Chinese, French, German, Italian, Japanese, Latin, Portuguese and Spanish Majors and Minors)

 Spanish Education Advising

 Consult with advising staff in the School of Education Student Services office, Room 139 Education Building, 1000 Bascom Mall, for general questions regarding certification to teach Spanish.
 Current students should schedule an appointment online through the Starfish app in MyUW.
-Appointments can also be made through email at firstname.lastname@example.org, by calling 608-262-1651, or in person once the office has reopened.
-Students may want to consult the undergraduate advisor in the Spanish and Portuguese department regarding course sequencing and other aspects of this field of study.
+Appointments can also be made through email at firstname.lastname@example.org, by calling 608-262-1651, or in person.
+Students may want to consult the undergraduate advisor in the Spanish and Portuguese department if interested in this field of study.

 Career Advising in the School of Education

 The School of Education Career Center provides students with the knowledge needed for connecting their classroom experiences with real-world application.
 Through individual appointments, events, and online resources, the Career Center provides students and alumni with the tools needed to be successful in their career development.
 From building resumes, conducting job and internship searches, developing interview skills, and negotiation strategies, the Career Center provides a foundation for developing the essential skills for the ever-changing world of work.

 Students can set up their profile on Handshake, the campus online career management system, to find open internships, jobs, and career events.